- Redbush tea (South Africa)

-Rooibos tea contains compounds that may prevent tumor growth and aging processes, but the specific mechanisms are not known.
-Further studies are needed.
+Lab studies suggest rooibos tea contains compounds that may prevent tumor growth and slow aging, but studies on this have not been conducted in humans.
 Some compounds isolated from rooibos leaves showed estrogenic activity.
-Patients with hormone-sensitive cancers should use caution before taking rooibos.
+Therefore, patients with hormone-sensitive cancers should use caution before taking rooibos.

 For Healthcare Professionals

-Prepared from the dried leaves of the rooibos plant native to South Africa, rooibos tea has grown popular in western countries because it is rich in antioxidants, especially the polyphenols aspalathin and nothofagin (1), and low in caffeine.
+Prepared from the dried leaves of the rooibos plant native to South Africa, rooibos tea has grown popular in western countries because it is low in caffeine and rich in antioxidants, especially the polyphenols aspalathin and nothofagin (1).
 It does not contain any catechins, the major flavonoids present in green and black teas (2).